Ntwali-Michel/MOMO-analysis/README.md

 python3 -m http.server 8000

  Video Demonstration
-🎬 Watch the full  walkthrough: [Link to video]
+🎬 Watch the full  walkthrough: https://youtu.be/_aWQ0g5jnEA
 The video includes architecture, demo, schema explanation, and how to use the dashboard.

 Author